andrestoga/worktest/challenge_3/README.md

 For the frontend, I'm using a sample ToDo App from [https://github.com/kabirbaidhya/react-todo-app.git] and modified to fit the basic requeriments for challenge number 3.

+## Short summary of the status of the app

+The backend stack of the app is fully functional, i.e., you can add tasks, delete tasks, mark tasks as completed.
+I tested this functionality by using the python package 'requests' to consume APIs with Python.

+For the frontend stack, I haven't tested it yet.
+I did the necessary changes in the `todo.js` file where you use the REST methods (GET, POST, PUT, DELETE) to make use of the API in the backend stack.
+Another thing that I'm missing is to deploy the backend and the frontend on a server.
+That way, one would be able to access the frontend on any device with a web browser.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)